-There is a clearly a faction being formed.
-Apart from great developers like Solnic (dry-rb), Nick (Trailblazer), Luca (Hanami), most people are complaining that Rails and some of the most close pieces of the ecosystem around it don't conform to their newly-found vision of what "good" should be.
+There is clearly a faction being formed.
+Apart from great developers like Solnic (dry-rb), Nick (Trailblazer), and Luca (Hanami), most people are complaining that Rails and some of the closest pieces of the ecosystem around it don't conform to their newly found vision of what "good" should be.

-And here lies my problem: if DHH complied and took that direction, that would be "Ruby OFF the Rails".
-The whole point of "Ruby ON Rails" is exactly because it is defined by being a coherent, opinionated full-stack.
-With coarse grained libraries that are meant to work together in tandem.
+And here lies my problem: if DHH complied and took that direction, that would be "Ruby OFF the Rails."
+The whole point of "Ruby ON Rails" is precisely because it is defined by being a coherent, opinionated full stack with coarse-grained libraries that are meant to work together in tandem.

 Let me present the true Elephant in the Room: